python-discord/snekbox/README.md

 ### Memory File System

 On each execution, the host will mount an instance-specific `tmpfs` drive, this is used as a limited read-write folder for the sandboxed code.
 There is no access to other files or directories on the host container beyond the other read-only mounted system folders.
-Instance file systems are isolated, it is not possible for sandboxed code to access another instance's writeable directory.
+Instance file systems are isolated; it is not possible for sandboxed code to access another instance's writeable directory.

 The following options for the memory file system are configurable as options in [gunicorn.conf.py](config/gunicorn.conf.py)